exasim-project/exasim-project.github.io/content/status/05_Second_NeoFOAM_Hackathon/index.md

 ---
-layout: layouts/page.njk
-title:
+title: "Join the 2nd NeoFOAM Hackathon:\nHelp shaping the next generation open-source CFD solver!"
 description:
 date: 2025-03-04
 ---

-# Join the 2nd NeoFOAM Hackathon: Help shaping the next generation open-source CFD solver!

 The second round of the [NeoFOAM](https://github.com/exasim-project/NeoFOAM) Hackathon, will be hosted by the **TU Munich Campus Heilbronn, 04-06 March 2025, Germany**.
 You are welcome to register with Gregor Olenik [gregor.olenik@kit.edu](mailto:gregor.olenik@kit.edu) by sending a short bio and your interests!
 Please, note that the number of participants is limited due to venue and workflow considerations.